Differential Galois groups, specializations and Matzat's conjecture: Applications of the specialization theorem

-\begin{lemma} If $\G_\xi$ is not solvable, there exists a nonempty open subset $\U$ of $\X$ such that $\G_x$ is not solvable for every $x\in \U$. \end{lemma} \begin{proof} Since $\G_{\xi}$ is not solvable, there exists an $n\geq 1$ such that $H=\mathcal{D}^n(\G_\xi)$ is nontrivial and perfect.
-The closed subgroup $H$ of $\G_{\xi}$ spreads out to a closed subgroup $\H$ over a nonempty open subset of $\X$.
-In detail, there exists a nonempty affine open $\U'$ of $\X$ and a closed subgroup scheme $\mathcal{H}$ of $\G_{\U'}=\G\times_\X \U'$ such that $\mathcal{H}_\xi=H$.
+\begin{lemma} If $\G_\xi$ is not solvable, there exists a nonempty Zariski open subset $\U$ of $\X$ such that $\G_c$ is not solvable for every $c\in \U$. \end{lemma} \begin{proof} Since $\G_{\xi}$ is not solvable, there exists an $n\geq 1$ such that $H=\mathcal{D}^n(\G_\xi)$ is nontrivial and perfect.
+The closed subgroup $H$ of $\G_{\xi}$ spreads out to a closed subgroup $\H$ over a nonempty Zariski open subset of $\X$.
+In detail, there exists a nonempty affine Zariski open $\U'$ of $\X$ and a closed subgroup scheme $\mathcal{H}$ of $\G_{\U'}=\G\times_\X \U'$ such that $\mathcal{H}_\xi=H$.
 This follows, for example, from \cite[Theorems 8.8.2 and 8.10.5]{Grothendieck:EGAIV3}.

-Lemma \ref{lemma: perfect spreads out} applied to $\H$, yields a nonempty open subset $\U$ of $\U'$ such that $\mathcal{H}_x$ is nontrivial and perfect for every $x\in \U$.
-Thus, for every $x\in \U$, the algebraic group $\G_x$ contains the closed nontrivial perfect subgroup $\mathcal{H}_x$ and can therefore not be solvable. \end{proof}
+Lemma \ref{lemma: perfect spreads out} applied to $\H$, yields a nonempty Zariski open subset $\U$ of $\U'$ such that $\mathcal{H}_{c}$ is nontrivial and perfect for every $c\in \U$.
+Thus, for every $c\in \U$, the algebraic group $\G_c$ contains the closed nontrivial perfect subgroup $\mathcal{H}_c$ and can therefore not be solvable. \end{proof} We are now prepared to prove the main result of this subsection.